 Over the last few years since I last touched this blog post I have been growing more and more grey hairs by switching to vim for all my text editing and adopting plain text for basically everything due to it's portability and readability (especially LaTeX).
 So decided I wanted my blog to also plain text masterpiece with the design goals

-I have some difficulty reading a lot of typography, especially anything that's slabs of sans-serif with weird contrast (it's probably undiagnosed dyslexia), so if I can comfortably read it, it's probably half decently designed.
+I have some difficulty reading a lot of typography, especially anything that's slabs of sans-serif text with weird contrast.

 Meaning it should be able to be viewed however the user wishes and just work, whether that be using firefox configured to use the opendyslexic font, in a terminal via curl, on a 3DS outside in direct sunlight, etc.

 If I was going to write and edit posts directly in HTML, it needs to be logically laid out and look nice in any text editor with the content being the focus.
 Ideally the layout of the source code should closely resemble the layout of the resulting content.

 So the solution here is to write everything in plain static HTML.
 Although there's 2 slight problems with that

 I tried to keep the document structure as sane as possible, so things like using h1 for the title, h2 for the section headers and h3 for subsection headers.
 The only thing I did which might be seen as weird is not use in text hyperlinks and instead use references.
 I've decided that to keep things consistent, hyperlinks can only be used for site navigation (also because anchor tags are long and ugly).
 To add to that, I've decided to follow the Gopher and Gemini protocols in requiring that each hyperlink has it's own line for the reasons stated on the Gemini faq page:

 It encourages including only the most important or relevant links, organising links into related lists, and giving each link a maximally descriptive label without having to worry about whether or not that label fits naturally into the flow of your main text.